thg303/native-base-autocomplete/README.md

 ```

 A complete example for Android and iOS can be found [here](//github.com/thg303/native-base-autocomplete/blob/master/example/).
+also don't forget to check the [snack version](https://snack.expo.io/@thg303/native-base-autocomplete) of the example too.

 ### Android
 Android does not support overflows, for that reason it is necessary to wrap the autocomplete into a *absolute* positioned view on Android.
 This will  allow the suggestion list to overlap other views inside your component.